aibolem/RAMDanceToolkitwiki/How-to-setup-RAMDanceToolkit.md

 ### Apps

 This directory contains RAMDanceToolkit and OpenNIOSC.
 You can use OpenNIOSC instead of MOTIONER or other sensors for a simple mocap test if you have a Microsoft Kinect.
 Open the .sln file for Windows VisualC++ or the .xcodeproj file for OS X XCode to edit and use.
-If you are using a newly downloaded version of openFrameworks, you need to open<br />
+If you are using a newly downloaded version of openFrameworks, you need to open:

-`openFrameworks Folder/libs/openFrameworksCompiled/project/vs2010/openframeworksLib.sln`<br />
+`openFrameworks Folder/libs/openFrameworksCompiled/project/vs2010/openframeworksLib.sln'

 and build it using debug and release build settings before compiling RAM Dance Toolkit projects.

 ### Examples